Money Laundering – is a set of activities with the property aimed to:

 Application of due diligence measures

-The Service Provider shall determine and take due diligence (DD) measures using results of conducted risk assessment / provisions of national risk assessment, published on the web-page of the Ministry of Finance of Estonia.
+The Service Provider shall determine and take due diligence (DD) measures using results of conducted risk assessment / provisions of national risk assessment, published on the web-page of the Seychelles Financial Intelligence Unit and/or Financial Crime Investigation Service under The Ministry of the Interior of the Republic of Lithuania.

 DD measures shall include the following procedures: